ouspg/CompSec/Lab1_Network/README.md

 __Tips__
 Refresh your mind how javascript can modify html elements.

-Data sending can be done using a javascript.
-Using buttons submit functionality is not necessary

 It is also handy to use programs like [curl](https://curl.haxx.se/) to send your XSS-scripts.

 Keep in mind that the user database is purged each time you restart the Juice Shop.
 If you break the system just reboot the docker container.